yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/03. Logical Partitioning/README.md

 - [Databricks account](https://databricks.com/) and access to a Databricks workspace and also have DBSQL warehouse set up
 - [Power BI Desktop](https://powerbi.microsoft.com/desktop/) installed on your machine.
+- Logical Partition only works with Power Bi Premium subscription

 ## Step by Step Instructions